 I have listened to several episodes now, but the one I am writing about today is episode #844.
 I am going to summarize parts of it with some of my own comments, but I highly suggest listening to the whole discussion if you have the time and inclination.

-Take a moment to listen to Pastor T explain (listen approximately 24 minutes):
+Take a moment to listen to Pastor T explain (at approximately 24 minutes in):

 I will pick up the conversation in the context of the reasons why Christians oppose CRT.
-Pastor T identifies at least areas of expressed Christians concern: 1) it leads people away from the Gospel and causes people to deconvert; 2) it is a false religion that threatens Christianity; and 3) it is a progressive ideology that threatens conservative values and the country.
+Pastor T identifies at least three (3) areas of expressed Christians concern: 1) it leads people away from the Gospel and causes people to deconvert; 2) it is a false religion that threatens Christianity; and 3) it is a progressive ideology that threatens conservative values and democracy.

 The first group of people oppose CRT because they see CRT drawing people away from the church, away from Christianity and away from the Gospel.
 They see people “deconstructing” and leaving their faith.
-They believe that CRT is partially to blame.
+They believe that CRT is, at least, partially to blame.

 A slightly different reason that people oppose CRT is a concern that CRT is a false gospel that is advocated with religious zeal.
-This is a worldview concern – a battle against a competing worldview.
+This is objection is a worldview concern – opposition to a competing worldview.

 This view sees CRT as racializing the world because CRT divides the world into oppressor groups and oppressed groups.
 It posits that people in the oppressor group can never be justified; and the people in the oppressed group are justified simply by virtue of their grievances.
 These are secular constructs, not biblical ones.

 The third group of people might use the language of theology, but their focus is more political.
 They would say that CRT is not good for society or the country.
-They view the Black Lives Matter movement and the movement to defund the police and other policy positions as unwise, unhelpful, destructive and contrary to the Bible.
+They oppose the Black Lives Matter movement and the movement to defund the police, for instance, as unwise, unhelpful, destructive and contrary to the Bible.